Nodeclipse/www.nodeclipse.org/_posts/2013-08-20-JavaScript-Spreadsheet-Datagrid.md

 There are a lot of commercial tools with varying degree of quality.
 Popular free open-source grids jqGrid, Flexigrid, SlickGrid, DataTables are all dependent on jQuery.
-I am going to try open-source SlimGrid first, as it is the newest that is best on ideas for performance optimization, more closer to Excel experience.
+I am going to try open-source SlimGrid first.
+It is the newest projetc with ideas for performance optimization from the very beginning, and more closer to Excel experience.